Awale-Abdi/Algorithmic-Trading-Python-Analytics-Backtesting/README.md

 You must have all these files present in your working directory for the Python Notebook to run without errors.
 They are loaded via relative paths, so as long as they are in your working directory, everything should work fine.

 #### **3. Run the Python Notebook**
-Run Python in the Jupyter Notebook format, download the datasets into your working directory then run the following notebook:
+Run the Jupyter Notebook environment, have the prior outlined datasets present in your working directory and execute the following notebook:

 - Data-Driven Investment Strategy - Analyzing Financial Data for Portfolio Optimization.ipynb